tasinhoque/class-notes/high-performance-database-system/23-march.md

 ## Question 11-1

-intraoperation: a single join
+a.
+Intra-operation parallelism: There will be a single join operation running in multiple processors in parallel.

-pipeline: between two joins

-divide 30 nodes in 3 groups

-we'll create a scheme with 10 nodes

-there will be 3 schemes running parallel

-there will be 3 pipelines, each of the pipeline will execute the query in the sequence N1 -> N2 -> ... -> N30

-or we can use only one pipeline

-one of these scheme is inter-operation pipeline parallelism and another one is intra-operation parallelism for individual join

-repartition r1, r2, r3 and r4
+Inter-operation parallelism: We'll divide the 30 nodes into 3 groups.
+If we assume they are m1, m2 and m3, the execution will look like this:

+temp1 = m1 join m2

+res = temp1 join m3

 ## Question 11-2

-### Independent parallelism

-N1
+a.
+The operations at each of the nodes are:

+(independent parallelism)
-temp1 = s1 join s2
+N1: temp1 = s1 join s2

-N2
-temp2 = s3 join s4
+N2: temp2 = s3 join s4

-N3
-temp3 = s5 join s6
+N3: temp3 = s5 join s6

-N4
+(pipelined parallelism)
-temp4 = temp1 join temp2
+N4: temp4 = temp1 join temp2

-N5
-temp5 = temp3 join temp4
+N5: result = temp3 join temp4

-### Pipelined parallelism

-N1
-temp1 = s1 join s2

-N2
-temp2 = s3 join temp1

-N3
-temp3 = s4 join temp2

-N4
-temp4 = s5 join temp3

-N5
-temp5 = s6 join temp4

-### Comparison:

-Independent parallelism will be faster than the pipelined version since the query tree of independent parallelism is shallower than the other.
-When we're computing the time complexity for independent parallelism, we're taking the max time among the child nodes for computing the time for the parent.
-But time accumulates linearly in case of pipelined parallelism.

-Best: combination of independent and pipelined is most efficient
+After execution of both N1 and N2 are finished, execution of N4 will begin and will run in parallel with N3.
+Execution of N5 will begin only after both N3 and N4 have finished executing.

+b.
+Pipeline parallelism is faster than independent parallelism.

+Execution takes place in stages for independent parallelism.
+At first, only the leaf nodes are allowed to run.
+After all of them are finished, the parent nodes can start running.
+This wastes a lot of CPU time since many parent nodes have to stay idle even when their children have finished executing.

+Even though pipeline parallelism is slower than the combined one, it's still faster than the independent one since a group of nodes don't block out other nodes here.
+As soon as the node in control finishes execution, the next node takes control.